Glasco, Kansas

 By 1910, Glasco Main Street was lined with one and two-story commercial buildings for two solid blocks.
 Light industrial businesses extended one-half block to the north and south from the primary intersections.
 At that time, it had two banks, an international money order post office with four rural routes, express and telegraph service, telephone connections, the Sun weekly newspaper, an opera house, graded and high schools, churches of the leading denominations, two hotels, five general merchandise stores, three grocers, and four restaurants.
 Service providers included three carpenters, two druggists, two physicians, two barbers, two millenaries, two attorneys, a dentist, and a real estate dealer.
 The town’s population was 720.

-In 1911 Glasco’s downtown area suffered a terrible blow when a devastating fire erupted along Main Street.
+In 1911, Glasco’s downtown area suffered a terrible blow when a devastating fire erupted along Main Street.
 Although a fire company existed, it was no more than a “bucket brigade,” and with no city water system, the nighttime fire burned almost out of control.
-It destroyed more than half of both the north and south sides of the block between Railroad Avenue and Fisher Street, including the opera house and the impressive Davidson Block.
+It destroyed more than half of the block’s north and south sides between Railroad Avenue and Fisher Street, including the opera house and the impressive Davidson Block.
 The estimated damages were approximately $225,000, with only $40,000 of insurance coverage.

 Within 12 months, city water and electricity were installed, and the principal streets were paved.
-By 1917 the existing water tower was constructed just off Main Street, and wastewater and sewer lines were laid, completing the city’s major infrastructure improvements.
+By 1917, the existing water tower just off Main Street had been constructed, and wastewater and sewer lines had been laid, completing the city’s major infrastructure improvements.

 Glasco, Kansas Rural Highschool, 1922.